hackclub/hackclub/playbook/workshops/dodge/arrow_key_movement.md

 # Arrow Key Movement

-We don't want our sprite to move all the time like this:
+We don't want our sprite to move like this all the time:

 ![](img/sq_3_linear_player_movement.gif)

-we only want it to move when we press the arrow keys, like this:
+Like in most games, we only want it to move when one of the arrow keys are
+pressed:

 ![](img/sq_4_arrow_key_movement.gif)